Dunga: Manager

 During his first spell as manager of the Brazil national football team, Dunga was known for his balanced and pragmatic tactical approach, which was inspired by his time playing in Italy, favouring success over an aesthetically pleasing playing style.
-In contrast to the more flamboyant "jogo bonito"–inspired attacking style of previous Brazilian managers, he placed a focus on a strong defensive set-up and counter-attacking football, with the team using quick transitions and incisive passing to score goals after winning back possession, utilising the speed of the team's forwards.
+His approach was frequently contrasted in the media with Brazil's traditional reputation for attacking and aesthetically expressive football.
+Dunga instead placed particular emphasis on a strong defensive set-up and counter-attacking football, with the team using quick transitions and incisive passing to score goals after winning back possession, utilising the speed of the team's forwards.
 During the 2009 Confederations Cup, the team played a fluid 4–2–3–1 system, which could morph into a 4–2–2–2 formation, with Robinho operating as a left winger, but often drifting inside to support centre-forward Luis Fabiano, essentially operating as a second striker.
 He also used attacking wing-backs to provide width to the team in the attacking phase, and required his forwards to press opposing players off the ball.
 During the 2010 World Cup, he also made use of two holding midfielders, rather than deep-lying playmakers, as well as Ramires as a defensive right winger.
 These decisions were criticised in the media, along with the team's perceived dull playing style, and Dunga's omission of several talented attacking players such as Ronaldinho, Diego, Ganso, Neymar, Adriano, and Pato, due to the team's perceived lack of creativity in slower-paced matches, in which counter-attacking was not possible.
 In addition to his tactical approach, he was also known for his strict attitude with his players as a coach.

+Philanthropy and community work

+Since the early 1990s, Dunga has been involved in charitable and community initiatives in Rio Grande do Sul.
+In 2001, he helped establish the Projeto Esporte Clube Cidadāo in the Restinga district of Porto Alegre, providing educational, sporting and vocational opportunities for local children and families.

+During the COVID-19 pandemic, Dunga founded the Seleção do Bem 8 initiative, which provides food distribution, housing renovations and other forms of assistance to vulnerable communities in Porto Alegre.